Frankfurt beats Bayern for 1st loss under Julian Nagelsmann

 Bayern came into the game on a run of nine wins in all competitions — scoring at least three goals in each game — and with the same starting lineup from its 5-0 rout of Dynamo Kyiv in the Champions League on Wednesday.

 Instead, Frankfurt enjoyed its first away league win at Bayern since November 2000.
+Bayer Leverkusen drew level on points with Bayern at the top of the table after beating Arminia Bielefeld 4-0 later Sunday.

 From the start, Bayern dominated in every area of the game except one — scoring past Trapp.
 The Frankfurt goalkeeper denied Robert Lewandowski, Thomas Müller and Leon Goretzka early on and leaped to keep out a bungled clearance which was nearly an own-goal.